Product Innovation Research: Build What Customers Actually Want

 what consumers want

 Three teams, three studies, three silos.
-Your organization doesn't learn from its own research because insights are trapped in one-off reports.
+Your organization doesn't learn from its own research because insights stay trapped in one-off reports.
+Teams re-learn the same lessons instead of compounding customer knowledge.

 Insights Trapped in One-Off Studies